How to Make the Tastiest Meatballs with Fresh Tomato Sauce

 Get My Favorite Recipe

-From my childhood in Jordan to your table, I present a fusion of kufetah-inspired meatballs, lovingly drenched in a robust fresh tomato sauce.
+From my childhood in Jordan to your kitchen, these kufetah-inspired meatballs are lovingly crafted and simmered in a rich, homemade tomato sauce.

 1.